 The New York Dance Academy was like nothing I had ever seen before.
-I was literally a fish out of the water.
+I was a fish out of the water.
 I tried to act composed.
 But my heart could not contain my excitement.
 I had seen the pictures of the school online and in brochures.
-However seeing it for the first time was even more beautiful.
+However, seeing it for the first time was even more beautiful.
 First and foremost, the artwork outside displayed different types of dancers.
-The building’s overall architecture was in a renaissance style, with arches and domes reminiscent of the classical 19th century period.
-I knew all this because both Leo and I took several art classes during our summers off from high school.
+The building’s overall architecture was in a Renaissance style, with arches and domes.
+I knew all this because Leo and I took several art classes during our summers off from high school.

 I grabbed my purse.
 “Oh, yes.
 I am sorry.”

 I glared at him.
 “Yes, I am.”

 “It’s just that I’m a busy guy.
 That will be

 “Is there a problem?” he asked.